-San Diego Grand Theft Auto Lawyer
+San Diego Grand Theft Auto Defense Lawyers

 Car theft and grand theft auto in Southern California carry serious consequences.
 If you are convicted, you face serious penalties, including fines, prison time, and a permanent criminal record that can stop you from gaining employment, housing, and other benefits.